Ever wondered how to sell on Amazon?

 But I’m not dismayed.
 I’m still learning, and I accept the learning process.
 I’ve got a positive growth mindset and feel pretty thrilled when I look at the big picture.

 I will say that my third biggest mistake in all this has been spreading myself too thin.
 I simply don’t have time to care for a family of four, grow my blog, and do a bunch more research and tinkering around all day with the ad settings to figure out how to make my journals sell better.
 So I’ve kinda said “f*ck it” about the whole thing.
-(Please excuse my language, I almost never curse. )
+(Please excuse my language. )

 What’s the Future Looking Like for Dream Dash Journal?

 It’s looking bright!
 I have no doubts about the success of my blog.
-My focus for earning income has shifted (for now) from how to sell on Amazon to affiliate marketing and getting my traffic for ads up with my blog.
+My focus for earning income has shifted (for now) from how to sell on Amazon to making money with ads up with my blog.
 I love blogging, and I’m committed to the entrepreneurial journey!

 I’m grateful for my Amazon selling experience.
 I will ABSOLUTELY design and sell more products in the future, I’ve got so many product ideas! *Update- check out my Etsy store!